 In this chapter, we will analyse the key terms of the NVCA transaction agreements, the involvement and commitment of the target in the transaction agreements, and compare and contrast the complex suite of documents advocated by the NVCA, to the use of a tailored approach through one comprehensive shareholders’ agreement signed by all shareholders of the target and the target itself.
 Given the increased presence of large international VC investors in the region who are comfortable with the NVCA forms, an understanding of their key concepts and structures is particularly important for Latin American start-ups and those seeking to become the next Latin American unicorn.

 The investors’ rights agreement, frequently referred to as an IRA, is arguably the most important of the NVCA agreements owing to the breadth of matters it covers.
 The IRA typically establishes registration rights, information rights, the right to a board observer, contractual pre-emptive rights, matters requiring board approval and director veto rights, and, to the extent not covered in a regulatory compliance side letter, compliance provisions and other ongoing covenants of a company.
 The IRA is typically executed by the company, holders of preferred stock (typically the VC investors), defined as ‘investors’, and founders, defined as ‘key holders’, which are collectively referred to in the IRA as ‘holders’.

-Registration rights make up the majority of the text of the IRA, and while the details of registration rights are beyond the scope of this article, the IRA typically includes:
+Registration rights make up the majority of the text of the IRA, and while the details of registration rights are beyond the scope of this chapter, the IRA typically includes:

 - S-1/F-1 demand registration rights, for an investor to force a company to consummate an initial public offering in the US;